kuberlab/docs/docs/Settings/user.md

-# User settings
+# User Settings
 To change personal info or configure access to external repositories and service account go to settings page.

 ![](../img/settings/settings1.png)

 #  <a name="repositories"></a>Repositories
 You can add  OAuth based connection to your external git repositories or to your google account.
-This is required if you are planning to create your own clusters or want to use user friendly dialog to connect git repositories to [project sources](/Projects/Work With Project.md#git-data-source).
+This is required if you are planning to create your own clusters or want to be able to connect your git repositories to your projects as a storage volume.

 Following OAuth connections is supported:

 * [Github](https://github.com)